PETER SEIBEL

 Languages and Platforms

-Extensive knowledge of Java with experience in writing distributed applications and high-performance servers.
+Have worked professionally in Java, Perl, Common Lisp, Scala, PHP, and Python with experience in writing distributed applications and high-performance servers.
 Authored book on Common Lisp.
-Past experience building web based applications and utilities in Perl.
-(Wrote Class::MethodMaker module, available on CPAN).
-Also familiar with SQL, C/C++, Emacs, and UNIX environment.
+Also familiar with Javascript, SQL, Emacs, and UNIX environment.

 Writing